thnguyencit/learning-resources-rs/README.md

 - -e : specify the number of epochs
 - -b : specific the number of batch size
 - -s : if >0 show results by charts

+## Authors

+### Nguyen Thai-Nghe
+Domain of Research: Intelligent Systems,Artificial Intelligence,e-Business,e-Learning,Artificial Intelligence,Big Data,Business Intelligence,Computational Intelligence,Computer Vision,Data Mining,Data Retrieval and Data Mining,Data Science,Databases,Decision Support Systems,e-Business,Educational Systems Design,e-Learning,Expert Systems,Information Retrieval,Intelligent Systems,Knowledge Engineering and Mining,Knowledge Management,Machine Learning,Mobile Applications,Soft Computing

+Biography: Dr. NGUYEN THAI-NGHE is an Associate Professor of the department of Information Systems at Cantho University.
+He received the B.S. degree in Informatics from Cantho University (CTU) and the M.S. degree in Information Management from Asian Institute of Technology, Thailand.
+In 2009-2012, he got the scholarship of WorldBank-CTU to do Ph.D. degree in Computer Science at University of Hildesheim, Germany.
+He is the PC member/reviewer of several international conference and journal such as Springer FDSE, IEEE ACOMP, IEEE KSE, Springer ACIIDS, PLOS ONE, ASTESJ, etc.